accelazh/accelazh.github.io/_posts/2015-07-31-Build-Linux-Kernel-and-Live-Debugging.md

 But note VBoxGDB is very inmature, and with a lot of limitations.
 VMware's only works on Workstation.
 I just post them here, not tried.

-### Summary
+## Summary

 To debug a live linux (e.g. CentOS7), you can choose one of below ways

   1. Launch target VM in qemu `-s -S`, then gdb debug
-  2. Launch target VM in Virtualbox or VMware, add a serial port, then kgdb debug
+  2. Launch target VM in Virtualbox or VMware, add a serial port, then kgdb debug.
+See also this [tutoria](http://elinux.org/Kgdb)
   3. Use Virutalbox VBoxGDB or VMware Workstation debug support.

 I recommend do (1) and (2) on Linux.
 If you have to do it on Windows, launch another Linux as the debug host, then connect debug target (VM) and debug host (VM) with virtual serial port (host pipe).
 For (3) it is either inmature or charged with a fee.
 Windows as the debug host, gdb debug to a Linux VM, never succeeds.
 Overall I think (1) is the best way as long as you have a baremetal Linux host (qemu on VM is so slow).

+## P.S.

+I found kgdb supports using keyboard ([the `kbd` option](https://www.kernel.org/doc/htmldocs/kgdb/kgdbKernelArgs.html)) rather than serial port (the `kgdboc`).
+Maybe I could just run gdb debug session on the debug target VM, without the need of a second debug host VM?

+Another [finding](https://www.linux.com/learn/linux-training/33991-the-kernel-newbie-corner-kernel-and-module-debugging-with-gdb) of inplace debug.
+On my debug host VM, run `gdb vmlinux /proc/kcore`, I can start my gdb session.
+The kenel is not really running, but I can dump variables.